FrigoEU/psc-ide-vim/README.md

 * :PSCIDElist : Prints the loaded modules

 ## Other features
-* Omnicompletion should work out of the box.
+* Omnicompletion gets possibilities based on the word under your cursor, and shows the types.

 ## Prerequisites
 * Have psc-ide-server installed and available on your path